 As I’ve said before, I do NOT advise that people stop taking their prescription medications or NOT to go to see their doctors.
 I believe in working WITH my doctors to heal as quickly as possible, eliminating the need for prescription drugs as soon as possible.

 I’m motivated to finding alternative ways of healing and causes of illness (dis-ease) because I suffer too many side effects from prescription medications.
 However, even natural remedies can cause side effects!
 Everyone’s body is different, unique.
 What works for one person may not work for another person.
 And since our bodies are constantly changing (Every cell in the body has been replaced each seven years.
 Before you ask—if the brain believes a cell to be damaged, the new cell will be replaced just as damaged!), what works for us one year may not work in another year.
 More and more people are becoming allergic to something each year for the first time.
 It is well known that our bodies cannot process or digest some chemicals (ie. pesticides, fungicides, herbicides) that are grown in our food supply.
 There is a growing demand for organic foods (foods that are grown without pesticides, fungicides, and/or herbicides–chemicals that grow into the foods and cannot always be washed off.

 There is good news: Although there’s no way to forget memories, there is a way to take away the pain of the bad memories.
 Then they become just old memories that no longer have those automatic negative feelings attached to them – feeling those negative feelings whether we liked it or not; want to feel them or not!
-This process is called reframing—the subject of Blog #4.
+This process is called Reframing—my next article.

 Just a side note: Dr. Sipe and Dr. Richie have a program called Energy Solution (different levels) that help people develop an exercise program for their specific levels to help them feel better physically.
 Studies have shown that feeling better physically often helps people feel better psychologically.
 The effects of the connection between mind and body works both ways!